aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/find-and-replace/_index.md

 <img src="after-replacement-with-regular-expressions.png" alt="after-replacement-with-regular-expressions-aspose-words-java" style="width:600px"/>

-### Find and Replace String using Metacharacters
+### Find and Replace Text Using Metacharacters {#find-and-replace-text-using-metacharacters}

-You can use metacharacters in the search string or the replacement string if a particular text or phrase is composed of several paragraphs, sections, or pages.
+You can use metacharacters in the search string or the replacement string if a particular text or phrase is composed of numerous paragraphs, sections, or pages.
 Some of the metacharacters include **&p** for a paragraph break, **&b** for a section break, **&m** for a page break, and **&l** for a line break.

 {{% alert color="primary" %}}